jihyec2/HW2/README.md

 Hint 1: in order for a script to be executable, it must be readable and executable
 Hint 2: in order for a script to be executable, all of its parent directories must be executable

-* Create a simple script named _file_ under _jihye_, and make it usable(readable and executable) by everyone(including group members) but only writeable by its creator by using chmod NNN(using octal permissions).
+* Create a simple script, and make it usable(readable and executable) by everyone(including group members) but only writeable by its creator by using chmod NNN(using octal permissions).

       mkdir jihye #make directory as _jihye_
       ls #list the contents of my current directory